Monday, March 9, 2026

 Galgotias University in the explanation on the situations cropped out of a disputable technological display, mentioned on their “Institutional Intention”.
 It cannot be taken as an inadvertent natural manner of expression, instead depicts the core sets of the philosophical basis of the University.
 More than an explanation, the timing used to apply such a phrasing indeed raises a question on the entire Institutionalism in the education system of the country.
 In another way, it raises a question on the entire governmental structure and policy approaches in the education and technology development in the country.

 India is a country of ambitions thrown open to the rest of the world.
 Indian ambitions plunge deep into every technological arena to create a wider space for the highly qualified technical faculties that grow year by year.
-Though the Education is a part of the planning in India, in 1976, the subject was transferred from state list to concurrent list and holds some Institutions of National Importance in the Union List which among others include Indian Institutes of Technology, Information Technology, Engineering Science and technology, Science Education and Research and a few central Universities.
+Though the Education is a part of the planning in India, in 1976, the subject was transferred from state list to the concurrent list and holds some Institutions of National Importance in the Union List which among others include Inian Institutes of Technology, Information Technology, Engineering Science and technology, Science Education and Research and a few central Universities.
 Some of the Institutes are under the Department of Science and Technology and administered by the state Governments.
 Private Engineering colleges fall under the directives and regulations of AICTE and UGC would step in to deemed Universities.
 Accreditation Boards have another role to play.
 All these are matters pertaining to regulation and operationalization of Engineering Education in the Country.

 Nothing more needs to be said.
 What happened in such a programme of National importance in the international stage cannot be explained due to oversight or due to misrepresentation of facts.
 It is time for our political leadership to draw a line between Academic Research and applicational research for the manufacturing sector.
 What has to be done at a doctoral level cannot be thrown open to undergraduate courses.
 Faculty advancement and improvement do not mean process development.
 It requires a Philosophy, concept, objective, Utility, space for application and commercial requirement and value, gaps in the existing technological knowhow, design, components and structuring and modelling to begin with.

 It is true that students develop brilliant ideas and they may not have the right methodology to develop those into a workable reality.
 That is where the faculties need to take up matters along the right direction.
 Most university departments have a line of approach that is well set by the concerned head of the Departments and the institutions as such.
 It would be very difficult for any student with an innovative idea to find a space in the Indian situations.
 Some of the Professors on new posting to the universities used to take along with them their PhD scholars.
 The same is the case of our Research laboratories, During the Tenure of each of the Director General, a major shift in the themes would not be incidental.
-So is the case from the Directors down to each departmental head.
+So is the case with the Directors down to each departmental head.
 The sickness of the Indian R&D sector remains unanswered.
-On paper the presentations are beautiful and they appear great.
+On paper the presentations are beautiful and the appear great.

 But did any Prime Minister of the Country raise a question on why India could not be a forerunner in Frontier Technology development?